openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config-managed` namespace

-### Open questions
+### Update period
-- How often should the Insights Operator query the OCM API?
-Every 4 hours?
-Do we always need to download the full SCA cert data?
+- Insights Operator query the OCM API every 8 hours and downloads the full data provided
-- Where to verify that the SCA certs are valid (user can use it to consume RHEL content) ?
-Insights Operator integration tests?

 ### Test Plan

 - `insights-operator-e2e-tests` suite can verify the SCA cert data is available
-- the validity of the SCA certs can be tested as well (see the open questions)
+- Basic test of the validity of the SCA certs.
+Mount the `etc-pki-entitlement` secret and run e.g `yum install` in the container